kaylasyahirahkhansa/ideal-potato/brainchanges.md

 But the brain is unique because it can also be influenced by psychological factors.
 The reason is that psychological processes such as thoughts and emotions are produced by brain activity.

-So the brain ism't just influenced by physiological factors, it is also influenced by psychological ones.
+So the brain isn't just influenced by physiological factors, it is also influenced by psychological ones.
 And since the brain is inherently influenced by multiple factors, it can be concluded that it is the sum of interacting systems that can change (adaptive system).

 **Now we can view the brain as an adaptive system that can change, this means it can change, and this change is known as neuroplasticity.**